GenAI-Logic/genai-logic/README.md

 ## Prerequisites

 Before installing, you should have installed Docker Engine and the Docker Manager into your TNAS device.
-In addition to Docker, it's recommended to get a local copy of WebGenAI.
-Although it is not required, if you like, you can simple grab a copy of the online [docker compose](https://github.com/GenAI-Logic/genai-logic/blob/API-in-a-Box/webgenai/docker-compose-webg.yml) file.
+In addition to Docker, you'll also download a local copy of WebGenAI project.
-1. Just save the file, or download the project to a local folder (e.g., `~/dev/genai-logic`)
+1. Select a location for the project download within you local system (e.g., `~/dev/genai-logic`)
     * Your TNAS should have sufficient disk space for WebGenAI to store its contents, including the internal database used to manage your projects.
+WebGenAI's database can grow over time as you use it.
-2. Now, optionally download and unzip the project, either [from here](https://github.com/GenAI-Logic/genai_logic) (see screenshot at end), or using the following commands in your terminal app:
+2. Now, download and unzip the project, either [from here](https://github.com/GenAI-Logic/genai_logic) (see screenshot at end), or using the following commands in your terminal app:
 ```bash
 cd genai-logic
 curl -LJO https://github.com/GenAI-Logic/genai-logic/archive/refs/heads/main.zip
 unzip genai-logic-main.zip
 cd genai-logic-main
 ```
-3. You'll use a local editor to open the docker compose file, or open an IDE to this location.
+3. Now, use a local editor to open the docker compose file, or open an IDE to this location.
-4. Now, update your `webgenai/docker-compose-webg.yml`:
+4. Update your local version of `webgenai/docker-compose-webg.yml` before copying the project to the TNAS shared directory as described below.
     1. Copy the license key you received in the registration email over: `- GENAI_LOGIC_APIKEY=<paste license here from registration email>`
         * If you have not already registered, please visit the [registration page](http://registration-genailogic.com/registration.html) to obtain a license key.
     5. GenAI-Logic uses OpenAI, which requires an Open API Key: